 Every day we speak to people who are being wrongfully denied their rights to workers compensation.
 Some of the most common reasons are:

-- Making a claim will result in a lost time injury for your employer and impact them pricing work in the future
+- Making a claim will result in a lost time injury for the employer and impact them pricing work in the future

-- Your boss is more bothered about thier insurance premiums going up than your wellbeing
+- Management is more concerned about their insurance premiums going up than an employees wellbeing

 Whatever the reason, this has nothing to do with you and you should not be denied your workers compensation because your employer thinks that it’s not a good time.